-- exposure to the current and emerging issues relevant events that are shaping contemporary society and the world. - e) exposure to a variety of cultural norms. - f) opportunities for developing multi-cultural awareness.
-32
+- d) exposure to current and emerging issues that are shaping contemporary society and the world. - e) exposure to a variety of cultural norms. - f) opportunities for developing multi-cultural awareness.

 The underlined student learning levels in bold are defined to clearly communicate expectations.
 Refer to pages 9-10 for student learning level definitions.